-This year (incidentally durring Passover) we thought we’d add a new twist-- specifically using junk food for the Tashlich tradition.
-Given all of the crazy ingredients in Oreos, Twinkies, and Doritos and the struggles that so many of us have with eating healthy, it only seems to make sense!
-It’s like a literal manifestation of the “casting away” of sin--including junk food eating habits!
+This year (incidentally during Passover) we thought we’d add a new twist—specifically using junk food for the tashlikh tradition.
+Given all of the crazy ingredients in Oreos, Twinkies, and Doritos, and the struggles that so many of us have with eating healthy, it only seems to make sense!
+It’s like a literal manifestation of the “casting away” of sin—including junk food eating habits!

 So at this year’s Rosh Hashanah, we’ll be adding this new little ritual!